CornellHPC/Vivaldi/README.md

 export COMBBLAS_INSTALL=$(pwd)
 ```

+The zip for CombBLAS repo can also be directly downloaded from [here](https://zenodo.org/records/15208078).

-## Building
+## Makefile: Building

 Build with `make build`.
 Relevant options are

-* `make build BASIC=1`: build without fine-grained timing, e.g. for benchmarking without breakdown
+* `make build`: build Kettlecorn in `build` directory, to build without fine-grained timing
+(e.g. for benchmarking without breakdown), you may run `make build BASIC=1` as well
+* `make blasbuild`: build alternative CombBLAS implementation in `blasbuild` directory

-## Testing
+## Makefile: Testing

-### Unit-Testing

-Units tests can be run with `make test`.
+Before you proceed, please replace ACCOUNT in Makefile with your account id for your project.

+* `make alloc` requests interactive compute session on your cluster

-### Dataset Testing
+### Small Dataset Testing

-Naïve dataset testing can be done with
+Naive testing on smaller datasets can be done with:

-* `make small` (11 points, 8 features, 2 clusters, Sparse V)
 * `make australian` (690 points, 14 features, 2 clusters, Sparse V)
 * `make svmguide1` (3089 points, 4 features, 2 clusters, Sparse V)
 * `make letter` (15k points, 5k features, 26 clusters, Sparse V)
 * `make rand` (70k points, 64 features, 128 clusters, Sparse V)
-* `make profile` (70k points, 64 features, 128 clusters, Sparse V)
+* You may append `--convergence=1` at the end ofin the Makefile to run with convergence

 All of these tests launch their own allocated interactive session.
-Svmguide1 and Letter request 16 GPUs (4 nodes) while the other tests request 4 GPUs (1 node).
+Svmguide1 and Letter request 16 GPUs while the others request 4 GPUs, where 1 node has 4 GPUs.
+Note that these commands may need to be modified according to the architecture of the cluster you run on.
 More rigorous scaling testing should be done from within the `experiments` folder (for more, see the README there).
 Rigorous scaling testing must not use the interactive session and or convergence checking.

 * use `--convergence=1` in the Makefile to run with convergence
+(ex: build/device_wrapper build/main -i data/letter -m 690 -n 14 -k 2 --convergence=1)
 * use `--sparse=0` in the Makefile to run in dense V mode
+(ex: build/device_wrapper build/main -i data/letter -m 690 -n 14 -k 2 --sparse=0)
-* see `utils.cc` for other runtime arguments
+* see `src/cpop/utils.cc` for other runtime arguments

+### Additional Profiling
+* `make profile` launches nsys profiling on rand on 1 GPU

 ### Correctness Testing